 Kafka guarantees a stronger ordering of message delivery than a traditional messaging system.
 Traditional messaging systems hand out messages in order, but these messages are delivered asynchronously to the consumers.
 This could result in the message getting delivered out of order to different consumers.
 Kafka guarantees ordered delivery of messages within a partition.
 If a system requires total order over messages then this can be achieved by having a topic with no partitions.
 But this comes at the cost of sacrificing parallelism of message consumers.

-Apache Kafka has become a popular messaging system in a short period of time with a number of organisations like LinkedIn, Tumblr, PayPal, Cisco, Box, Airbnb, Netflix, Square, Spotify, Pinterest, Uber, Goldman Sachs, Yahoo and Twitter among others using it in production systems.
+Apache Kafka has become a popular messaging system in a short period of time with a number of organizations like LinkedIn, Tumblr, PayPal, Cisco, Box, Airbnb, Netflix, Square, Spotify, Pinterest, Uber, Goldman Sachs, Yahoo and Twitter among others using it in production systems.

 Apache Kafka is an extremely fast and scalable message bus that supports publish-subscribe semantics.
 Due to its distributed and scalable nature, it is on its way to becoming a heavyweight in the scalable cloud applications arena.
-Although originally envisioned for log processing, IoT (Internet of things) applications will find Kafka a very important part of architecture due to the performance and distribution guarantees that it provides.
+Although originally envisioned for log processing, IoT (Internet of Things) applications will find Kafka a very important part of architecture due to the performance and distribution guarantees that it provides.